Okavango From The Bottom Up and Top Down

 Do, or should I say, did I know the Okavango?
 The Okavango Basin stretches some 13,000 sq km (5,000 sq miles) and is one of the Seven Natural Wonders of Africa.
 I have traveled up, down and across the delta a few times, but to say I know the region would be a gross misrepresentation of facts.
 But I will share a part with you of the little I know.

 It all must have started in the early seventies – because I don’t remember the sixties!
 It was a quiet, overcast, sultry day in late summer, on the banks of the Jukskei River, somewhere near Hartbeespoort Dam – which side, I can’t actually remember either.

 While minding my own business, staring into the gently flowing water, I heard my name being called, some 400 meters into the bush, beyond the opposite bank.
 After answering, I waited for the mystery female voice to appear.
 The voice materialized into a young woman struggling through endless khaki weed, sporting a pink tracksuit now bedecked from ankles to shoulders with tiny, black sticky seeds.
 She resembled the Pink Panther, with a five-day old bad stubble.
-Recognizing my new visitor, I waded through the water to the other bank to help Kim, the wife of my friend, a long time African explorer.
+Recognizing my new visitor, I waded through the water to the other bank to help Kim, the wife of a friend, and long time African explorer.